DeltaDynamo/DeltaDynamo.github.io/_blog/git/git-essential-commands/GitArchitecture&Commands.md

 ```sh
 git cherry-pick <commit_hash>
 ```
-**Use Case:** Selectively brings changes into a different branch.

 ---

 ### 15. `git fetch`
 #### Scenario: Retrieving Updates Without Merging
 To get the latest changes from the remote repository.
+This command updates local metadata without modifying working files
 ```sh
 git fetch
 ```
-**Use Case:** Updates local metadata without modifying working files.

 ---

 ### 16. `git pull`
 #### Scenario: Getting the Latest Changes from Remote
 To fetch and merge changes from the remote repository.
+This synchronizes local code with the latest remote changes
 ```sh
 git pull
 ```
-**Use Case:** Synchronizes local code with the latest remote changes.

 ---

 ### 17. `git push`
 #### Scenario: Uploading Local Changes to Remote
-To share local commits with the remote repository.
+To send local commits to the remote repository.
 ```sh
 git push origin <branch_name>
 ```
-**Use Case:** Sends local changes to the remote repository.

 ---

 ### 18. `git tag`
 #### Scenario: Marking Important Points in History
 To create a tag for a specific commit.
+It helps to add labels to significant versions like releases.
 ```sh
 git tag <tag_name>
 ```
-**Use Case:** Labels significant versions like releases.

 ---

 ### 19. `git bisect`
 #### Scenario: Finding a Buggy Commit
 To perform a binary search to locate the commit that introduced a bug.
+It helps to efficiently identify faulty commits in large projects.
 ```sh
 git bisect start
 git bisect bad
 git bisect good <commit_hash>
 ```
-**Use Case:** Efficiently identifies faulty commits in large projects.

 ---

 ### 20. `git blame`
 #### Scenario: Identifying Who Made a Change
 To find out who last modified each line in a file.
+Helps track changes for debugging and code review.
 ```sh
 git blame <file>
 ```
-**Use Case:** Helps track changes for debugging and code review.

 ---